ajaggoe/fp_project/ASSIGNMENT.md

 - `JSON.hs` contains a datatype `JSON` to represent JSON data.
 It only has a single constructor `JNull`, so you will need to extend it with additional constructors to represent all kinds of `JSON` data.
 You're also required to implement by hand `Show` and `Eq` type-class isntances for this datatype.
 - `Filters.hs` contains a datatype `Filter` to represent `jq` filters.
 It has a single constructor for identity filter, so you will need to extend it too.
 - `Compiler.hs` contains the function `compile` that transforms a `Filter` into a function of type `JSON -> Either String [JSON]`, that can be executed on `JSON` values to produce either an error `String` or a list of results.
 It is currently only implemented for the `Identity` filter, so you will need to add cases for the other filters.
 Once you learn about monads you see that `compile` function fits the use-case of `Reader` monad.
 While we can't check the style-code of every submission, we highly encourage you to (re)write your `compile` function with `Reader`.
+The final signature would be then `Reader JSON (Either String [JSON])`
 - `CParser.hs` and `JParser.hs` contain functions `parseFilter` and  `parseJSON` for parsing filters and `JSON` data, respectively.
 They both make use of the monadic parsing library from Chapter 13 of *Programming in Haskell (second edition)* by Graham Hutton.
 The code from this chapter can be found in the file `Parsing/Parsing.hs`.
 The functionality of `CParser.hs` and `JParser.hs` is re-exported by the module `Parser.hs`.
 - Finally, `Main.hs` contains the `main` function that collects the inputs, compiles the filter and runs it.
 You do not need to edit it yourself.
   * `Parsing` contains parsing library by Graham Hutton.